Gender and migration

 From 2000-2017, the estimated stock of male international migrants grew tremendously by 73 per cent in Asia, to 46 million (UN DESA, 2017).
 This growth has been fueled by the increasing demand for male migrant workers in oil-producing countries of Western Asia.
 Even though only 5.3 per cent of female migrant workers globally are found in Arab states, they make up about 39.9 per cent of the labour force in the region (ILO, 2018).
-Similar developments can be observed in Africa, which experienced more growth among male migrants (41.8% during 2000-2017) than among female migrants (37.1%) (ibid.).
-The share of female migrants is much lower both in Asia (42.4%) and in Africa (47.1%) (UN DESA, 2017) Thus, male international migrants significantly outnumber female international migrants in these regions.
+Similar developments can be observed in Africa, which experienced more growth among male migrants (41.8% during 2000-2017) than among female migrants (37.1%) (UN DESA, 2017).
+The share of female migrants is much lower both in Asia (42.4%) and in Africa (47.1%) (ibid.).
+Thus, male international migrants significantly outnumber female international migrants in these regions.

 Europe and Northern America

 Latin America, Oceania and the Caribbean

-In 2017, the number of female international migrants (50.7%) slightly outnumbered the proportion of male international migrants (49.3%) in these major areas.
+In 2017, female international migrants (50.7%) slightly outnumbered the proportion of male international migrants (49.3%) in these major areas.
 Moreover, during 2000-2017, the stock of female international migrants grew faster than that of male international migrants (UN DESA, 2017).
 Conversely, the share of male migrant workers (2.9%) is almost on par with the share of female migrant workers (2.5%) in Latin America and the Caribbean (ILO, 2018).

 Data on gender and migration are collected and analyzed separately for male and female migrants.
 Although sex-disaggregated data are not always collected, major data sources that collect sex-disaggregated migration-related data are population censuses, administrative registers, and sample surveys such as labor force surveys and income and living condition surveys.
 Data from these data sources are compiled in databases.
 The following are the databases on migration disaggregated by sex.